dan157/PTC/IBISvA/Examples/Chapter1/README.md

 This file defines what devices the program will control while it's running.
 /etc/IBIS/conf/system.xml

-This firectory will read in every xml file in order to have all possible behaviours defined for the devices defined above.
+This directory will read in every xml file in order to have all possible behaviors defined for the devices defined above.
 /etc/IBIS/conf.d/